A terror of a different kind stalks the streets of revolutionary Paris.

 If he was lucky, she would bring Fabre to the window, and Chastel could finish him right then and there, but chances were better that she would encounter the Baron de Batz instead.
 Chastel could not waste a precious silver bullet on the Baron, but if he fired his pistol there were small odds of hitting him from here.
 Besides, Chastel did not want to wake the whole neighborhood if he could avoid it.
 He looked around the house and found an antique crossbow hung up over the mantle on the first floor, along with two crossed bolts.
 It was obviously some kind of family heirloom, but the string was still strong and the bolts straight enough to fly.
 Chastel was not much of an archer, but he trusted his aim at this short range.
 He got into position and waited.

 While Chastel readied his ambush, Daciana was in the midst of her own.
 The Baron sprawled on the bed under her and she ripped his expensive shirt open, running her hands down his bare chest and making little mewling sounds of pleasure.
 Her dress was thin and cheap, so when she rubbed against him he was allowed free access to all of her curves.
 Ah, these aristos, she thought, they make it so easy.
-Most men would at least be suspicious, but the Baron de Batz found nothing extraordinary in a strange woman showing up in the middle of the night to make love to him.
+A man like the Baron found nothing suspicious about a strange woman showing up in the middle of the night to make love to him.
 In his mind, it was liable to be a daily occurrence.

 “More iron there than in the entire Republican army, eh?”

 She squeezed him some more, stroking him up and down and then wrapping her fingers around the tip, tugging and actually pulling him forward by it, bringing him to the window.
 She spied the candle on the table.
 Its hood teetered precariously.
 She rubbed the Baron's stiff prick as she edged closer and closer, murmuring to him: “Push me up against the wall and fuck me like a Rue Truse-Noinnan girl!”